HugeSpaceship/Patchwork/README.md

 > Check out the latest version of [Refresher](https://github.com/LittleBigRefresh/Refresher/releases/latest),
 > Bonsai's official patcher.

-Patchworks is an SPRX module that patches the LittleBigPlanet series of games to fix some of the many security vulnerabilities the games have.
+Patchwork is an SPRX module that patches the LittleBigPlanet series of games to fix some of the many security vulnerabilities the games have.

 ## Current Fixes